elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 [2, 3]
 ```

-Getting the head or the tail of an empty list is an error:
+Getting the head or the tail of an empty list throws an error:

 ```iex
 iex> hd []
 ** (ArgumentError) argument error
 ```

-Sometimes you will create a list and it will return a value in single-quotes.
+Sometimes you will create a list and it will return a value in single quotes.
 For example:

 ```iex
 iex> [11, 12, 13]